WiFi-Snooping

 Hackers can also snoop into your home Wi-Fi!

-A Wi-Fi router has multiple encryption protocols in place which are there to ensure no one has unauthorized access to your data.
+A Wi-Fi router has multiple encryption protocols in place to ensure that no one can unauthorized access your data.
 However, these protocols are not perfect.

-These vulnerabilities allow hackers to bypass all the security measures and gain access to your Wi-Fi.
-They can use your bandwidth for accessing illegal content or downloading copyright material.
+These vulnerabilities allow hackers to bypass all the security measures and access your Wi-Fi.
+They can use your bandwidth for accessing illegal content or download copyrighted material.
 What’s worse, they can use it to steal compromising information from your device and use it to blackmail you and extort money.

 Where are you most likely to get hacked?

-How to know if someone is connected to your home Wi-Fi?
+How do you know if someone is connected to your home Wi-Fi?

-Step 2: Log in with your credentials – both the user name and password will be admin if you have never changed them.
-However, it is strongly recommended that you change these instantly.
+• Step 2: Log in with your credentials.
+If you have never changed them, your user name and password will be admin.
+However, it is strongly recommended that you change them instantly.

-Step 3: Navigate to wireless network>connected devices.
-Here you can view all the devices that are connected wirelessly to your Wi-Fi router.
+• Step 3: Navigate to wireless network>connected devices.
+Here, you can view all the devices connected wirelessly to your Wi-Fi router.

-Step 4: If you spot any device that you do not recognize, you should immediately block it and change all your passwords.
+• Step 4: If you spot any device you do not recognize, you should immediately block it and change all your passwords.

 How to hide your Wi-Fi?

-For some people who live in a tech savvy neighborhood, connectivity speeds are a nightmare.
-This is because their neighbors keep hacking their Wi-Fi and use their bandwidth for a free ride!
+For some people who live in a tech-savvy neighborhood, connectivity speeds are a nightmare.
+Their neighbors keep hacking their Wi-Fi and using their bandwidth for a free ride!

-If you are one of those whose Wi-Fi has many free riders on it, you should hide your network.
+If you are one of those whose Wi-Fi has many free riders, you should hide your network.
 Watch this video to learn how to do that.

 How to prevent Wi-Fi snooping?

-There are a few steps and measures you can take to ensure that no one else can gain unauthorized access to your Wi-Fi.
+You can take a few steps and measures to ensure that no one else can gain unauthorized access to your Wi-Fi.

-Being a little cautious and putting in effort to protect your privacy can help you remain safe even when you are connected to a public Wi-Fi hotspot.
+Being cautious and making an effort to protect your privacy can help you remain safe even when you are connected to a public Wi-Fi hotspot.

-• Keep a complex password to your Wi-Fi router’s control panel.
+• Keep a complex password for your Wi-Fi router’s control panel.

 • Ensure that WPA encryption is turned off because it is the easiest to hack.

-Or, you could just get PureVPN – it is a complete cybersecurity solution that can protect your devices when connected to a public Wi-Fi hotspot as well as your home Wi-Fi.
-It masks your IP address and assigns you a pseudo identity, making it impossible for hackers and eavesdroppers to ever know that you are connected to a specific network.
+Or, you could just get PureVPN.
+It is a complete cybersecurity solution that can protect your devices when connected to a public Wi-Fi hotspot or your home Wi-Fi.
+It masks your IP address and assigns you a pseudo-identity, making it impossible for hackers and eavesdroppers to know that you are connected to a specific network.

-Once you install PureVPN, you can say goodbye to all old-school problems, such as installing an anti-virus and keeping it updated, or getting rid of pop up ads and scam emails.
-Not only that, you will become completely invisible on the internet, which will keep your activity hidden at all times from advertisers, scammers and monitoring authorities.
+Once you install PureVPN, you can say goodbye to all old-school problems, such as installing an anti-virus and keeping it updated or getting rid of pop-up ads and scam emails.
+You will also become completely invisible on the internet, which will keep your activity hidden from advertisers, scammers and monitoring authorities.

 author